-Figure 9b shows that the decrease in the length of wet spells in the wet season over WAF becomes statistically significantly different from 1985-2014 at around 2050 under SSP585.
-However, under SSP245 the change does not become consistently statistically significantly different in the period of this timeseries (up to 2100).
-For dry spells in the dry season over SEAF the increase in length becomes statistically significantly different from 1985-2014 around 2040-2060, later than was found for NES (Figure 9a).
+Figure 9b shows that the decrease in the length of wet spells in the wet season over WAF becomes statistically significantly different from 1985 to 2014 at around 2050 under SSP585.
+However, under SSP245 the change does not become consistently statistically significantly different in the period of this time series (up to 2100).
+For dry spells in the dry season over SEAF the increase in length becomes statistically significantly different from 1985 to 2014 around 2040-60, later than was found for NES (Fig. 9a).
 For dry spells in the dry season the scenarios diverge in the 2060s, while for wet spells in the wet season the scenarios diverge in the 2040s.

-536 3) ASIA
+3) ASIA

-Generally, changes in the length of wet and dry spells are smaller and less significant, or exhibit 537 limited model consensus, over Asia.
-Figure 5 showed significant decreases in the mean length of 538 dry spells in the dry season over north-east China (also found by Han et al. 2018; Dong et al. 539 2020), but no other significant changes over this region.
-Figure 10b-c confirms that changes in the length of dry spells in the dry season are generally small.
-The largest change is an increase of 541 four days in the maximum length of dry season dry spells over South Asia (SAS) under CMIP5 RCP8.5; this change is larger in CMIP5 than in CMIP6 (median in CMIP6 SSP585 is an increase of one day), consistent with the slight increase in dry season rainfall over India found in CMIP6 SSP585, but little change in dry season rainfall found in CMIP5 RCP8.5.
-While there is an increase in the maximum length of dry spells, the change in the mean length of dry spells is small (less than 0.6 days), indicating that for the most part dry season dry spells are not getting longer.
-An increase in the maximum, but not the mean also suggests an increase in the variability.
-This highlights the importance of considering the mean as well as the maximum spell length.
-There is limited model agreement in these changes.
-Han et al. (2018) also found little change in CDD over 550 South Asia and South East Asia in their analysis of CMIP5 models.
-Aadhar and Mishra (2020) 551 concluded that projections based on CMIP6 multi-model ensembles are not reliable over South Asia as projections are different when the whole ensemble is used compared with just those models 553 that correctly represent current climate.
-Further work is required to investigate this region in more 554 detail.
+Generally, changes in the length of wet and dry spells are smaller and less significant, or exhibit limited model consensus, over Asia.
+Figure 5 showed significant decreases in the mean length of dry spells in the dry season over northeast China (also found by Han et al. 2018; Dong et al. 2020), but no other significant changes over this region.
+Figures 10b and 10c confirms that changes in the length of dry spells in the dry season are generally small.
+The largest change is an increase of four days in the maximum length of dry season dry spells over South Asia (SAS) under CMIP5 RCP8.5; this change is larger in CMIP5 than in CMIP6 (median in CMIP6 SSP585 is an increase of one day), consistent with the slight increase in dry season rainfall over India found in CMIP6 SSP585, but little change in dry season rainfall found in CMIP5 RCP8.5.
+While there is an increase in the maximum length of dry spells, the change in the mean length of dry spells is small (less than 0.6 days), indicating